-Citrus Memorial Hospital Wound Care and Hyperbaric Center opened in June 2008 to provide help for patients experiencing problems with chronic, non-healing wounds.
+Citrus Memorial Hospital Wound Care and Hyperbaric Center

 - Advanced wound dressings